Faithfulness and fractal (quasi-)equivalence principles for Perron, Engel, and Pierce expansions: Explanation of known analogies via fractal principles

 was investigated by M.W.
 Ahn in \cite[Theorem 1.1]{A2024}, where its Hausdorff dimension was also calculated.

 Now consider the set

 If $\gamma>1$, then

-Thus, $\widetilde{E}_\phi=\mathcal{F}(\mathcal{T}(E_\phi))$.
+Thus, $\widetilde{E}_\varphi=\mathcal{F}\bigl(\mathcal{T}(E_\varphi)\bigr)$.

 Assume that $\gamma\in(2,\infty]$.
-Define the function $\psi(n)= \exp\left(\frac{\gamma+6}{2(\gamma+2)}\cdot\phi(n)\right)$; here $0<\frac{\gamma+6}{2(\gamma+2)}<1$.
+Define the function here $0<\frac{\gamma+6}{2(\gamma+2)}<1$.
 Then for all sufficiently large $n$.
 Therefore, $\sum_{n=1}^\infty \frac{n}{\psi(n)}<\infty$.
-Moreover, for any $x\in E_\phi$, we have for all sufficiently large $n$, where $\varepsilon_n(x)\to 0$ as $n\to\infty$.
-Consequently, $x\in\mathfrak{A}_\psi$, and thus $E_\phi\subset\mathfrak{A}_\psi$.
+Moreover, for any $x\in E_\varphi$, we have for all sufficiently large $n$, where $\varepsilon_n(x)\to 0$ as $n\to\infty$.
+Consequently, $x\in\mathfrak{A}_\psi$, and thus $E_\varphi\subset\mathfrak{A}_\psi$.
 Then Theorems~\ref{preserveTh1} and~\ref{preserveTh2} (fractal (quasi-)equivalence principles for Perron and Engel expansions) imply that

-In the case $\gamma=\infty$, an analogous argument yields Hence, for $\gamma\in(2,\infty]$, the result of Ahn follows from the result of Shang and Wu by Theorems~\ref{preserveTh1} and~\ref{preserveTh2}, whereas our method fails to apply in the case $\gamma\in[1,2)$. \end{analogy}
+In the case $\gamma=\infty$, an analogous argument yields Hence, for $\gamma\in(2,\infty]$, the result of Ahn follows from the result of Shang and Wu by Theorems~\ref{preserveTh1} and~\ref{preserveTh2}, whereas our method does not directly apply in the case $\gamma\in[1,2)$. \end{analogy}